qa-codecademy/mkwd13-js-05-nodejs-basic/G5/Class_03_Events/homework.md

    - Emit a 'reset' event when the counter is reset

+## Bonus

-3. Keep track of how many times the counter has been:
+Keep track of how many times the counter has been:

 - Increased
 - Decreased
 - Reset
 - Emit a 'stats' event with this information when requested

 ## Example Usage